MR. MAREKUS FLUELLEN, EDS.

 Algebra II/Advanced Algebra is the culminating course in a sequence of three high school courses designed to ensure career and college readiness.
 It is designed to prepare students for fourth course options relevant to their career pursuits.
 The standards in the three-course high school sequence specify the mathematics that all students should study in order to be college and career ready.
 Additional mathematics content is provided in fourth credit courses and advanced courses including pre-calculus, calculus, advanced statistics, discrete mathematics, and mathematics of finance courses.
 High school course content standards are listed by conceptual categories including Number and Quantity, Algebra, Functions, Geometry, and Statistics and Probability.
 Conceptual categories portray a coherent view of high school mathematics content; a student’s work with functions, for example, crosses a number of traditional course boundaries, potentially up through and including calculus.
 Standards for Mathematical Practice provide the foundation for instruction and assessment.

-Introduction to Digital Technology is the foundational course for Web & Digital Communications, Programming, Advanced Programming, Information Support & Services, and Network Systems pathways.
+Computer Science Principles and Computer Science Applications are two advanced placement courses offered within the FDHS STEAM pathway.
+The courses have interchangeable big ideas but include many familiar concepts from the introductory course.
+Web & Digital Communications, Programming, Electronics, Information Support & Services, and Network Systems are just some of the areas covered.
+The class is also taught at the collegiate level and upon successful completion of an exam, a student can also earn college credit. .
 This course is designed for high school students to understand, communicate, and adapt to a digital world as it impacts their personal life, society, and the business world.
-Exposure to foundational knowledge in hardware, software, programming, web design, IT support, and networks are all taught in a computer lab with hands-on activities and projectfocused tasks.
-Students will not only understand the concepts, but apply their knowledge to situations and defend their actions/decisions/choices through the knowledge and skills acquired in this course.
+Exposure to advanced practical and applicable knowledge for hardware, software, programming, web design, IT support, and networks are all taught in a computer lab with hands-on activities and project-focused tasks.
+Students will not only understand the concepts but apply their knowledge to situations and defend their actions/decisions/choices through the knowledge and skills acquired in this course.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
 Competencies in the co-curricular student organization, Future Business Leaders of America (FBLA), are integral components of both the employability skills standards and content standards for this course.
 Various forms of technologies will be highlighted to expose students to the emerging technologies impacting the digital world.
-Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are taught in this course as a foundational knowledge to prepare students to be college and career ready.
-The knowledge and skills taught in this course build upon each other to form a comprehensive introduction to digital world.
+Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are taught in this course as foundational knowledge to prepare students to be college and career-ready.
+The knowledge and skills taught in this course build upon each other to form a comprehensive collection of useful career-ready skill sets.

 GET IN TOUCH